LabIA-UFBA/BusEnv/README.md

-# 🚍 Graph Exploration – Multi-Agent Urban Bus Simulation (Modular)
+# 🚍 Bus Env – Multi-Agent Urban Bus Simulation (Modular)

 This project provides a **multi-agent reinforcement learning environment** for urban bus operations, based on real-world data from the **Salvador Urban Network Transportation (SUNT)** system.
 It has been refactored into a **modular package** with a clean structure, clear separation of concerns, and a unified CLI.